huggingface/transformers/docs/source/en/model_doc/propainter.md

 ## Usage tips:

 - The model is used for both video inpainting and video outpainting.
-To switch between modes, you need to provide a value of a `tuple(h,w)` to the `scale_hw` keyword argument in the `ProPainterImageProcessor`.
+To switch between modes, you need to provide a value of a `tuple(h,w)` to the `scale_hw` keyword argument in the `ProPainterVideoProcessor`.
 In the usage example, we have demonstrated both ways of providing video frames and their corresponding masks regardless of whether the data is in `.mp4`, `.jpg`, or any other image/video format.

 This model was contributed by [ruffy369](https://huggingface.co/ruffy369).
 The original code can be found [here](https://github.com/sczhou/ProPainter).